akashkakdegit/interview-task/README.md

               - "server" : "json-server --watch data.json --port 4000"

-**Step 5:** now go to command prompt:
+**Step 5:** now go to command prompt and run the following command:

-           - run " cd  our-folder-name" and press enter
+           - cd  "our-folder-name" and press enter
-           - run " npm run server"
+           - npm run server

   then copy the http request from resources i.e. http://localhost:4000/users and open it in chrome to check json object which store the data in the table.